New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the

-Let us focus on the right plot: {It} is clear that the exponential {convergence} of the noEFR approach is affected for $t \in (0,2)$ by the spurious numerical oscillations, slowing down the achievement of the goal.
-Namely, there is a need for some other kind of stabilization, {different from the control action}, in order to get rid of the spurious numerical instabilities and reach the goal within a certain threshold in a {shorter} time.
+Let us focus on the left plot depicting the derivative of $E_U(t)$ with respect to time: observing the oscillating behaviour of the derivative, it is clear that the exponential {convergence} of the noEFR approach is affected for $t \in (0,2)$ by the spurious numerical noise, slowing down the achievement of the goal.
+This suggests that, there is a need for some other kind of stabilization, {different from the control action}, to get rid of the spurious numerical instabilities and reach the goal within a certain threshold in a {shorter} time.
 We employ the EFR strategy and analyze its effects on the control setting.
-For the EFR {approach}, we use the same parameters used in section \ref{sec:exampleFOM}, i.e., $\delta = C_\delta \delta^*$ with $C_{\delta}=\sqrt{11}$, $\delta^* = 4.46\cdot 10^{-3}$, and $\chi=5 \cdot \Delta t$.
-The reason behind this choice is explained in section \ref{sec:exampleFOM} for the uncontrolled setting.
-In the controlled framework, we employ the same parameters. \\
+For the EFR {approach}, we use the same parameters $\delta = C_\delta \delta^*$ with $C_{\delta}=\sqrt{11}$, $\delta^* = 4.46\cdot 10^{-3}$, and $\chi=5 \cdot \Delta t$. {In the uncontrolled setting, these parameters yielded the most accurate results on the mesh in Figure \ref{fig:mesh} (numerical results not included).
+In the controlled framework, we employ the same parameters.}

 In the right plots of Figure \ref{fig:compEFRaEFR}, we see how the EFR strategy reduces the numerical oscillations, as expected.
 We stress that this is also helpful in the convergence behaviour.
 Indeed, lower values of the objective $E_U$ are reached in a {shorter} time, as can be observed from the dashed orange line of Figure \ref{fig:convergencegamma0001}.